How Do I Amend or Revoke My Will in WA?

 A last will and testament (“will”) is a vital part of your estate plan.
 Your will dictates how your estate will be distributed upon your death, including all of your assets.
 Your will can also be used to assign a guardian for minor or disabled children, appoint an executor for your estate, and many other purposes.
 Your estate planning needs can and will change throughout your lifetime, however.
 If you need to update your will to reflect a change in circumstances, or if you want to revoke your will entirely, can you do so?
 How do you do it?

 Read on to learn about how to modify or revoke your will in Washington State.
-For help with estate planning and elder planning in Oregon and Washington, call a knowledgeable Portland and Vancouver estate planning attorney.
+For help with estate planning and elder planning in Washington, call a knowledgeable Vancouver estate planning attorney.

 Amending a Will

 There are two principal ways to change your current will: (1) amend your will by way of a codicil; (2) draft a new controlling will.
 To do the latter, you’ll also need to revoke the older will.

 If you do not wish to completely revoke the old will, you can amend your existing will.
 A codicil is a document that a testator (the person creating the will) can utilize to modify their will after it has been executed.
 A codicil acts like an amendment or supplement to the will.
 The codicil can be used to amend or even partially revoke the will, such as by writing out certain beneficiaries to the will or changing to whom certain assets will be distributed.

 A valid codicil has all the same requirements as executing the original will.
 That means it must be in writing; it must be signed by the testator (or signed in the testator’s presence and at their direction) in the presence of two competent witnesses; and the two witnesses must either sign the will or swear in front of a notary the facts needed to prove that the will belongs to the testator.